Two Guys & a Map

 "We may be lost but we're making good time." - Yogi Berra

-We had such a good time on our one day tour of Chicago ballparks in 1990 that we decided to do it again the next year.
+We had such a good time on our two day tour of Chicago ballparks in 1990 that we decided to do it again the next year.
 DC's sister-in-law, Marty Gibbons lives in Cleveland so a combination family visit / ballpark trip was planned.
 Dave flew into Cleveland and met up with DC, Lisa and their kids.
 That night DC and Dave headed out for Cleveland Stadium.
 Marty had given us directions but we somehow managed to get ourselves lost and in a not-so-great looking part of town.
 We were getting a little worried but then Dave said, "Hey, we're two guys with a map!
 We can do anything!"

 So now we had a theme - these excursions have been known as Two Guys & a Map ever since; we even have t-shirts.
 We were able to find Cleveland Stadium, the so called "Mistake By The Lake."
 The place was gigantic.
 This was before the team became a contender and attendance was terrible.
 Our seats were down the right field line but we felt free to move around since there were only about 6,000 people in a place that held about 80,000.
 We ended up sitting right behind home plate.
 Albert Belle hit a home run and continued to hit a home run each and every time Dave saw him play - which could have been great for Dave since he is an Orioles fan and attends several games each year at Camden Yards.
 But after he signed with the Orioles, Belle hit a home run the first time Dave saw him and none since then.